include-what-you-use/include-what-you-use/docs/WhatIsAUse.md

 This tells IWYU that if some other file uses symbols defined in `private.h`, they can `#include` you to get them, if they want.

-The full list of IWYU pragmas is defined in [IWYUPragmas.txt](IWYUPragmas.txt).
+The full list of IWYU pragmas is defined in [IWYUPragmas.md](IWYUPragmas.md).

 ### Automatic re-export ###